-Securities registered pursuant to Section 12(g) of the Act: Yes \square No \boxtimes
+Securities registered pursuant to Section 12(g) of the Act: Yes No

 Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \boxtimes No \square
+Yes No

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes
+Yes No

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Yes No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files.)
-Yes \boxtimes No \square
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files.)
+Yes No

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer

+Accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by a check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth compar revised financial accounting standa 5 o extended transition period for complying wi th any new or Indicate by check mark wheth er the registrant is a shell compar y (as defined in Rule 12b-2 of the Ex schange Act).
-Yes □ No ⊠ s voting common stock held by non-ant's common stock outstanding, \$0.0 affiliates of the registrant was approximately 1 par value per share. \$6,796,882,148.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No

+On June 29, 2019, the aggregate market value of the registrant's voting common stock held by non-affiliates of the registrant was approximately \$6,796,882,148.
+As of January 24, 2020, there were 48,959,576 shares of the registrant's common stock outstanding, \$0.01 par value per share.